beegee-tokyo/Emy-Chat/README.md

 - -DIS_WROVER=1
   - Used to select a specific setup for a ESP32-Wrover board.
 - -DUSE_RFM95=1
   - Selects the use of an RFM95 module instead of the SX1262 chips.
-Code support is at the moment only for the [Sparkfun Lora Gateway 1 channel](https://www.sparkfun.com/products/15006) board implemented.
+Code is at the moment only tested with the [Sparkfun Lora Gateway 1 channel](https://www.sparkfun.com/products/15006) board implemented.
 Other defines used in the code, but setup by the PlatformIO packages
 - ISP4520
   - Set for Insight ISP4520 boards